SynthesisMod/Synthesis/README.md

     but won't for now since I don't know if Hypixel would like that.
 - Better wither impact perspective (im good with names, 0.2.0+)
   - Toggling perspective while holding a wither impact weapon will skip the front camera.
+  - Option to make it global instead of wither impact only (0.3.0+)
 - Superpairs IDs (0.2.0+)
   - Gives skyblock item IDs to items inside superpairs, so NEU and SBE can read them for price displays.
   - Additionally, resource packs can also modify those items.